-Strict mode: This indicates that egress traffic is prioritized based on a queue value assigned to each port.
+Strict mode: The egress traffic is prioritized based on the priority of the queues.
 When congestion happens, traffic assigned to queue 3 will be transmitted first.
 The traffic assigned to queue 2 will not be transmitted until queue 3's traffic is done transmitting, and so forth.

-Weight mode: This mode enables users to assign different weights to 4 queues, which have fair opportunity of dispatching.
+Weight mode: This mode enables users to assign different weights to the queues, which have fair opportunity of dispatching.
 Each queue has the specific amount of bandwidth according to its assigned weight.

-Queue Weight (Q0:Q1:Q2:Q3): Specify the weight of four queues.
+Queue Weight (Q0:Q1:Q2:Q3): Specify the weight of each queue.